 Can be used as a contrast to show that she's not as feminine as she first appears.
 She's often a Ms Fix It.
 Can also be The Blacksmith.
 When a Wrench Wench's talents go above and beyond the practical or realistic, she's also a Gadgeteer Genius.
 If it's computers and the Internet instead of mechanics, she's a Hackette.
 If her skills wax more technical than mechanical, chances are she's a Hot Scientist, though overlap can exist when dealing with things like mecha and androids which encompass both elements.

-The less objectifying version of Hood Ornament Hottie, where the woman may be dressed or posed as if she was the mechanic, but actually isn't.
+The Hood Ornament Hottie is a related trope, where the woman may be dressed or posed as if she was the mechanic, but actually is simply intended to be Eye-candy.
 A subtrope of The Engineer.

 Ikuyo in Hanaukyō Maid Tai is the hand maid of the main character's Maid Corps and invents all sorts of inventions for the main character, which unfortunately have a tendency to explode or malfunction.